-MFIs should report positions vis-á-vis international organisations like the OECD, NATO and OPEC under Central Government - rest of world (7Z).
-A list of international organisations is also available in the "ECB

-Sector Manual".
-There are, however, exceptions to this rule for organisations that somehow engage in banking activities (e.g. the IMF and BIS).
+See table 5 for the classification of a selection of international organisations.
+MFIs should report positions vis-á-vis international organisations like the OECD, NATO and OPEC under Central Government - Other regional and international organisations.
+A list of international organisations is also available in the "ECB Sector Manual".
+26 There are, however, exceptions to this rule for organisations that somehow engage in banking activities (e.g. the IMF and BIS).

-Tabel 6: Classification of international organisations
+Table 5: Classification of international organisations